Secure exposed ingress endpoints in Tanzu Application Platform

 Shared ingress issuer

 Ingress communication uses TLS by default.
-VMware recommends a shared ingress issuer for issuing ingress certificates on Tanzu Application Platform.
+VMware recommends using a shared ingress issuer for issuing ingress certificates on Tanzu Application Platform.

 The shared ingress issuer is an on-platform representation of a certificate authority.
 It provides a method to set up TLS for the entire platform.
 The shared ingress issuer issues ingress certificates for all participating components.